Super Mario 64 Coop Deluxe: Gameplay

 The mod transforms Super Mario 64 from a single-player game into a cooperative multiplayer one.
 It operates on a client–server model, allowing players to host or join game lobbies.
-Progress is synchronized across all players; for example, when one player collects a Power Star, it is counted for everyone in the lobby (unless a mod conflicting this is enabled, for example 'Personal Star Count').
+Progress is synchronized across all players; for example, when one player collects a Power Star, it is counted for everyone in the lobby.
 The game world's state, including enemies, objects, and puzzles, is synchronized.
 It allows for custom color codes, meaning that the color of characters appearance can be altered.

 Playable characters

 While the original game only featured Mario, sm64coopdx includes a roster of characters from the wider Mario franchise, which all use the same playstyle.
 In addition to Mario, playable characters include Luigi, Toad, Wario and Waluigi.
 Custom characters can be created through modding, with DynOS and Lua.

 Features

 The mod integrates several modern and quality-of-life features into the game.

 Customization and modding

 A significant aspect of sm64coopdx is its extensibility through a Lua scripting API.
 This allows the community to create and share their own modifications, which can be loaded into the game.
 Customizations range from cosmetic changes, like character outfits, to new game modes.
 One example created by the community is a "Prop Hunt" mode, where one team disguises themselves as objects within a level while the other team hunts them.
 Other community mods have introduced features like a day-night cycle, enhanced graphical effects, and additional custom characters.